tomatenquark/tomatenquark.github.io/game/CONFIG.md

 `gettexname`

-Results the current Texture name
+Results the current Texture name.

 ### isconnected

 `isconnected N`

-If the Player N is online this is 1 (true)
+If the Player N is online this is 1 (true).

 ### isspectator

 `isspectator N`

-If the Player N is spectator this is 1 (true)
+If the Player N is spectator this is 1 (true).